Do price reductions attract customers in urban public transport? A synthetic control approach: Synthetic control method

 As we observe $Y_{t}$, we merely need to estimate $Y_{t}^N$, the public transport demand of TPG without the policy intervention.
 Using statistical parlance, $Y_{t}^N$ is a counterfactual.
 That is the outcome one would expect if the intervention had not been implemented.

 To determine $Y_{t}^N$, we use the synthetic control method of \cite{abadie2003economic} and \cite{abadie2010synthetic}.
 To construct the synthetic control unit ($Y_{t}^N$), the synthetic control method uses a data-driven procedure.
-In our study, the counterfactual $Y_{t}^N$, the synthetic TPG, is created out of already-existing operators of the control group, the so-called 'donor pool'.
+In our study, the counterfactual $Y_{t}^N$, the synthetic TPG, is created out of already-existing companies of the control group, the so-called 'donor pool'.
 For this purpose, the methodology assigns a weight to each transport company in the control group.
 These weights are non-negative and sum up to one.
 On the one hand, we assign large weights to companies with a sizeable predictive power for TPG.
 On the other hand, transport companies in the control group with a low predictive power receive a small or a zero weight.
 The goal is to minimize the difference between TPG and the synthetic TPG in the period $t < T_0$, the pre-treatment period.
 To discuss the success of this goal, we calculate the mean squared prediction error (MSPE) of the outcome variable between TPG and the synthetic TPG.

-Applying the synthetic control method, we assume that no shocks occur to the outcome of interest during the study period \citep[see, e.g.,][]{abadie2021using}.
-In our case this condition is challenging, since public transport companies expand the network from time to time, which typically affects the demand for public transport \citep[see, e.g.,][]{brechan2017effect,holmgren2007meta}.
-To account for such changes in supply, we propose an aggregate metric that breaks down the demand for public transport per company's supply, which we use as our outcome variable.
-More precisely, we calculate the ratio of passenger trips per vehicle kilometre, being robust against changes on the supply side.

 To evaluate the significance of the results, we run placebo studies.
-Therefore, we apply our method to one transport company after another in the control group, which all have not experienced a price reduction.
-If the estimated effect for TPG is similar to the estimates of our control units, our results could have happened by chance.
+To this end, we apply the synthetic control method to one transport company after another in the control group, all known to be untreated, using the remaining control companies as the donor pool.
+More precisely, we iteratively estimate placebo estimates of each unit with no price reduction considering it to be 'pseudo-treated'.
+If the estimated effect for TPG is similar to the placebo estimates, our result could have happened by chance.
 However, suppose the placebo investigations show that the effect estimated for TPG is enormous relative to the transport companies in the control group.
 In that case, like \cite{abadie2010synthetic}, we interpret our analysis as providing significant estimates of the treatment effect $\alpha_{t}$.
+In implementing the synthetic control method, we use the \textit{synth} and \textit{SCtools} packages for the statistical software \textsf{R} by \cite{hainmueller2015synthPackage} and \cite{PackageSCtools} respectively.